sol4ik/quantum-topological-analysis-of-stock-market-data/README.md

 * **main.py**
   * brings all the functional together and manages the access to IBMQ backend

+### limitations
+When it comes to implementing the quantum persistent homology algorithm several limitations arise.

+* due coherence and high error rate it is possible to get concenient results only by working with **5-qubit** computers or **simulation**
+  * thus, it is possible to process **only three 2-dimnesional points** within the quantum implementation of the algorithm
+* IBM Q API **does not allow one to create custom gate for 3 qubits** which is needed for distances calculations
+* again, due to lack of computational accuracy and **qRAM** it is impossible to conveniently implement the calculation of quantum density matrix needed for further calculations of Betti numbers

+### circuits
+Since not all of the algorithm can be implemented within IBM Quantum Experience API, I worked on several smaller circuits.

+You can find the ciruits schemas in the **citcuits** directory.

 ## data and testing
 As testing data I chose 4 significant histirical cases of stock market crashes: Wall Street crash, Black Monday crash, Crisis of 2008 and 2020 Coronavirus crash.

 All the data is stored in **.csv** files and contains info on values of **Dow-Jones** and **S&P 500 indexes** on the time periods of the crashes.

 You can find the data files as well as more detailed description and visualizations in this repo - **data** directory.

 ## usage
 In order to try the software developed you need to clone this repository and run the following commands in the terminal